oneaudit/katana-ng/README.md

 #### Known Files

 Katana supports `robots.txt` and `sitemap.xml`.
 These are parsed to discover new endpoints but are never included in the list of valid endpoints.
+We added a few others.

 * [x] Robots.txt
 * [x] Sitemap.xml
-* [ ] ...
+* [x] Favicon.ico

 ✍️ We will now see `/robots.txt` and `/sitemap.xml` when they were crawled.